gitbls/ndm/README.md

 * /etc/resolv.conf changes unexpectedly on the ndm/DNS/DHCP server.
 This might occur if you are using dhcpcd or NetworkManager, and have established alternate network configurations.
 DNS and DHCP are server services, so the host running them should only have one network configuration, the static IP address. ndm updates /etc/resolvconf.conf so that everything works as expected, but if another subsystem modifies /etc/resolvconf.conf or /etc/resolv.conf, things could be "interesting".

-* If you need to ndm to reconfigure resolvconf: `sudo rm -f /etc/resolvconf.conf.ndm` will cause ndm to regenerate a correct /etc/resolvconf.conf. ndm also saves the original /etc/resolvconf.conf in /etc/resolvconf.conf-orig.ndm.
+* If you need to have ndm to reconfigure resolvconf: `sudo rm -f /etc/resolvconf.conf.ndm` will cause ndm to regenerate a correct /etc/resolvconf.conf. ndm also saves the original /etc/resolvconf.conf in /etc/resolvconf.conf-orig.ndm.
 The `resolvconf` program uses /etc/resolvconf.conf to generate /etc/resolv.conf. ndm runs resolvconf to generate the correct /etc/resolv.conf based on your ndm name server configuration.

 ## Introducing a new DHCP Server onto the Network